sapphirepp/sapphirepp/doc/pages/visualization-tips.md

 ## ParaView {#paraview-visualization}

-Here we want to give you some tips and tricks we learned when using [ParaView](https://www.paraview.org) to visualize the results of @sapphire:
+Here we want to give you some tips and tricks we learned when using @paraview to visualize the results of @sapphire:

-- ParaView uses the values given at the nodes and linearly interpolates between them inside each cell.
+- @paraview uses the values given at the nodes and linearly interpolates between them inside each cell.
-- ParaView has problems reading the mesh data (especially in the 1D case).
+- @paraview has problems reading the mesh data (especially in the 1D case).
   Therefore, when using the `PlotOverLine` feature one should *not* use the `Sample At Cell Boundaries` or `Sample At Segment Centers` options.
 Instead, one should use the option `Sample Uniformly`.